linhngkh/helsinki-restaurants-map/README.md

 * HTML
 * CSS
      * Styled-components

+* Map
+     * react-map-gl library
 * Testing react Library

 * Netlify

 ### App functionality overview:
-- This web displays all of Helsinki Restaurants from data json file, with images, name, location, tags and so on.
+- This web displays some of many restaurants in Helsinki city from data JSON file, with information, such as images, name, location, and tags.
+- Also, map is included in the front page, which show all markers of these restaurants, and when users click on the marker, a pop-up will show up, informing about name and food image of its restaurant.
 - The app also contains 3 buttons functionally:

 > sorting restaurant names from A - Z